 How do I determine my rate?

-Many artists and freelancers find it difficult to determine what they are worth and what their rate should be.
-This article is about determining the amount of a fee you will receive for your work created or performed.
+Many artists and self-employed professionals find it difficult to determine their worth and what their rate should be.
+This article discusses how to determine the amount of compensation you should receive for the work you’ve created or the services you’ve provided.

-This article is about determining the amount of a fee you will receive for your work created or performed.
-Many artists and freelancers find it difficult to determine what they are worth and what their rate should be.
-This is because you prefer not to go too high, because there is a fear that others will then be assigned the work.
-From the other side, it also says something to many people when someone offers themselves for too little money.
-Then people may think that this has to do with the quality or professionalism of your work, for example.
+This article is about determining the amount of compensation you receive for the work you’ve created or the services you’ve provided.
+Many artists and self-employed professionals find it difficult to determine their worth and what their rate should be.
+This is because you’d rather not set your rate too high, out of fear that others might be awarded the job instead.
+On the other hand, for many people, it also sends a message when someone offers their services for too little money.
+In that case, people might assume that this has to do with, for example, the quality or professionalism of your work.

-When you have an employment relationship where you work as an employee for a company you receive salary.
-When discussing this salary, you normally assume a gross salary.
-From this are subtracted taxes and social security contributions.
-You also include fringe benefits in negotiations.
-These can include things like pension plans, expense allowances and training.
-If the work you do as a freelancer is commissioned by someone else, then you are talking about a fee.
-You arrange all kinds of insurance yourself and you reserve time and money for vacations and training.
-This means that the hourly wage must be at least a lot higher than that of an employee employed by the company.
-You discuss the conditions with the client and preferably incorporate them into a model agreement.
-In this way, you also quickly meet the requirements set by the tax authorities under the Deregulation of Assessment of Labor Relations Act (Wet DBA).
+If you have an employment relationship in which you work as a salaried employee for a company, you receive a salary.
+When discussing this salary, you normally start with a gross salary.
+Taxes and social security contributions are then deducted from that amount.
+You’ll also factor in fringe benefits during negotiations.
+These can include things like a pension plan, expense reimbursements, and training.
+If you’re working as a self-employed professional on a contract basis for someone else, you’ll discuss a fee when negotiating compensation.
+In that case, you arrange all types of insurance yourself and set aside time and money for vacation and training.
+This means that your hourly rate must, in any case, be significantly higher than that of an employee who is on the company’s payroll.
+You discuss the terms with the client and preferably set them out in a model agreement.
+This also ensures that you quickly meet the requirements set by the Tax Authority under the Labor Relations Assessment Deregulation Act (Wet DBA).

 What does the collective bargaining agreement say?

-The collective bargaining agreement (CBA) includes agreements on salary and fees, working hours, expenses and pensions.
-Sometimes it also contains something about traineeship fees and minimum rates for self-employed workers.
-Even if no collective bargaining agreement legally applies to the work or assignment, you can get information from it about common fees.
-A collective agreement is often concluded between various employer organizations and unions.
-If this collective agreement is declared binding, it applies to everyone working in that sector.
-Many sectors and occupational groups have a collective bargaining agreement.
-We have listed most of those related to the cultural sector for you.
+The collective bargaining agreement (CBA) sets out provisions regarding salaries and fees, working hours, expenses, and pensions.
+Sometimes it also includes provisions on internship stipends and minimum rates for self-employed individuals.
+Even if no CBA is legally applicable to your job or assignment, you can still use it as a reference for standard compensation rates.
+A CLA is often negotiated between various employer organizations and labor unions.
+Once a CLA has been declared binding, it applies to everyone working in that sector.
+CLAs have been established for a wide range of sectors and occupational groups.
+We’ve compiled a list of most of those relevant to the cultural sector for you.

 Rate Checker

-The Kunstenbond is a professional association 'for everyone who calls themselves creative or an artist'.
-They have developed a handy tool that may get you a long way in determining your fee.
-That is the fee checker.
+The Kunstenbond is a professional association “for anyone who considers themselves creative or an artist.”
+They’ve developed a handy tool that might help you get started on determining your fee.
+It’s called the rate checker.

-We have found some guidelines and provisions for some specific professions within the cultural sector that you may be able to use.
+We've found some guidelines and provisions for a number of specific professional groups within the cultural sector that you might find useful.

-If you are employed as a freelancer in a position covered by collective bargaining agreement, and the work situation is virtually the same as that of an employee, then the collective bargaining agreement is the basis for the amount of the fee.
-That means that hourly rate is approximately equal to the rate charged for the employee + 40% extra.
-This has to do with the fact that, as a freelancer, you take care of insurance and pension plans yourself.
-You can find the collective labor agreement for dance and theater here.
+If you are hired as a self-employed professional for a position covered by a collective bargaining agreement (CBA), and your working conditions are virtually the same as those of an employee, then the CBA serves as the basis for determining your fee.
+This means that your hourly rate is roughly equal to the rate charged for an employee plus an additional 40%.
+This is because, as a self-employed person, you are responsible for your own insurance and pension plans.
+You can find the collective bargaining agreement for dance and theater here.

 Fine art

-A tool with guidelines for fees has been developed especially for people working in the visual arts.
-On the website kunstenaarshonorarium.nl you will find a lot of information about these guidelines and it will help you determine your own fee.
+A tool has been developed specifically for people working in the visual arts, providing guidelines for fees.
+On the website kunstenaarshonorarium.nl, you’ll find a wealth of information about these guidelines, and it will help you determine your own rate.

-Guidelines have been established for the profession of vocalists, vocal pedagogues and vocal teachers and you can find them on this website.
+Guidelines have been developed for singers, vocal coaches, and vocal teachers, and you can find them on this website.

 Composers

-For composers, the website newgeneco.co.uk may be a useful resource.
+For composers, the website nieuwgeneco.nl may be a useful resource.

 Conductors

-If you are working as a conductor we would like to point you to the website choirnetwork.co.uk.
+If you work as a conductor, we’d like to direct your attention to the website koornetwerk.nl.

-Regardless of whether it is about a monthly salary or a fee for an assignment, it is always important to carefully consider the time the work will take and what, if any, expenses will arise.
-It is essential to discuss this in advance with the client, as often budgets are completely depleted or divided afterwards.
-In addition, it does not come across as professional.
-So think carefully about whether there is, for example, travel reimbursement, whether you will pay for the cost of printing yourself or whether you may have to purchase materials in advance.
-Also look carefully at the amount of time the work will take you.
-Is it realistic to do it within the number of hours you have discussed with an employer or client?
-Be sure to look carefully at this when agreeing on a flat rate for an entire job.
+Whether it’s a monthly salary or a fee for an assignment, it’s always important to carefully consider the time the work will take and any expenses that may arise.
+It’s essential to discuss this with the client in advance, because budgets are often completely exhausted or allocated by the time the work is done.
+Furthermore, it doesn’t come across as professional.
+So think carefully about whether, for example, travel expenses will be reimbursed, whether you’ll have to cover printing costs yourself, or whether you might need to purchase materials in advance.
+Also, carefully assess the amount of time the work will take.
+Is it realistic to complete it within the number of hours you’ve agreed upon with an employer or client?
+Be sure to pay close attention to this when agreeing on a fixed rate for an entire assignment.

 Other sources

-We have found some other websites that you may be able to take advantage of.
+We've found a few other websites that you might find useful.
 Check them out below:

 If, from your expertise, you yourself have knowledge that would fit this topic, or if you see opportunities to improve this text, we look forward to receiving your message at info@cultuuracademy.nl.